farhiongit/message-in-the-bottle/README.md

 #### 5. Close the bottle on the sender side once all messages have been sent

-On the sender side, usually the main thread, create a bottle:
+On the sender side, usually the main thread, the bottle is closed:

 ```c
 bottle_close (bottle);
 ```

+Messages can't be sent through the bottle, but they can (and should) still be received.

 #### 6. Receive messages (on the receiver side obviously)

-This step runs synchronously with step 4 on the receiver threads (one or several).
+This step runs synchronously with step 4 on the receiver threads (one or several) to receive the messages.

 If `msg` is a variable of type `msg_t`: